Terry Williams Trainer:

 - Influence & Persuasion

-- Storytelling for professionals, industry sectors & busineses
+- Storytelling for professionals, industry sectors & businesses

 - Train the Trainer

-What To Expect In One Of My Workshops
+What To Expect In One Of Terry's Workshops

-My workshops are immersive workshops; they are not lectures, seminars or courses.
+Terry's workshops are immersive workshops; they are not lectures, seminars or courses.
 The people who do the work do the learning.
-To an outside observer, my workshops are characterised by:
+To an outside observer, Terry's workshops are characterised by:

 - Thorough pre-workshop communication clarifying expectations for participants and minimising any potential stresses through uncertainty or logistics,

-- A purposeful welcome and overview, establishing my approachability and credibility as a trainer and experienced leader myself with ‘real world’ experience and lessons,
+- A purposeful welcome and overview, establishing Terry's approachability and credibility as a trainer and experienced leader himself with ‘real world’ experience and lessons,

 - A rotation of working relationships within the larger group throughout the day.
 Those with more knowledge can help those with less and those with less can challenge those with experience,